-Fudge comes in many flavors which are added while it is being prepared.
-Some common flavors of fudge are chocolate, vanilla, caramel, and peanut butter.
-You will find a great variety of recipes for the different flavors of fudge.
+It comes in many flavors which are added while it is being prepared.
+Some common flavors of it are chocolate, vanilla, caramel, and peanut butter.
+You will find a great variety of recipes for the different flavors.
 An avid domestic fudge maker can explore the world of flavors by making it with the recipe of a different location each time.

-The delicacy of fudge should not be wasted by allowing it to expire.
+The answer to the question “How Long Does Fudge Last?” is the delicacy of fudge should not be wasted by allowing it to expire.
 Keep fudge fresh in a container that is tightly sealed to keep air out.
 It should stay fresh for about seven to ten days.
 Refrigeration keeps fudge fresh for about ten to fourteen days.

 As with storing it at room temperature, refrigerated fudge should be kept in an airtight container, plastic wrap, or tin foil.
 It is best to prepare fudge to be consumed within two weeks.
 Both high and low-temperature changes affect the quality of fudge greatly.
 Too much heat makes it crack and lose taste, while very low temperature makes it mushy and wet.